DavidH1ll/DavidH1ll/README.md

 **Experience Highlights**

-* **Client Security Manager at Concentrix Webhelp:**  end-to-end security initiatives, implemented robust security measures, and ensured compliance for multiple key accounts.
+* **Global Client Security Manager at Concentrix Webhelp:**  end-to-end security initiatives, implemented robust security measures, and ensured compliance for multiple key accounts.
 * **IT Technician at Webhelp:** Provided comprehensive IT support, troubleshooting, network maintenance, and user training.
 * **IT/Dialler Manager at Voicestream Ltd:** Established and managed a 50-seat call center, implementing and configuring predictive dialler technology.